Rating based on our Xcode Life review

 Xcode Life Health Reports

-Xcode Life offers multiple DNA health report products.
+Xcode Life offers multiple DNA health report products, including Gene Nutrition, Gene Fitness, and Gene Health.
 The following reports are available with the Xcode Life test:

 - Gene Nutrition ($20).
 This report covers over 30 categories, including antioxidant needs, caffeine metabolism, and gluten sensitivity.
 Xcode Life uses this report to give users more personalized diet recommendations (e.g. avoid saturated fats).